aqilc/chasm/readme.md

 License
 -------

-Chasm is dual licenced under the MIT Licence and Public Domain.
+Chasm is dual licensed under the MIT Licence and Public Domain.
 You can choose the licence that suits your project the best.
 The MIT Licence is a permissive licence that is short and to the point.
 The Public Domain licence is a licence that makes the software available to the public for free and with no copyright.

 Thanks to
 ---------